-(b) Withdrawal When the Party Continues to Be Represented by Counsel.
+(b) Withdrawal When Party Continues to Be Represented by Counsel of Record.

-An attorney may withdraw from representing a party if the party continues to be represented by other counsel who has already entered an appearance.
-The attorney seeking to withdraw must file a Notice of Withdrawal of Counsel stating that the party continues to be represented by counsel who is aware of the pending deadlines and trial dates.
-Upon filing the notice, the clerk's office will terminate the attorney from the case.
+An attorney may withdraw from representation of a party if the party continues to be represented by counsel who has already appeared by filing a Notice of Withdrawal.
+The notice must state that the party will continue to be represented by counsel of record who is aware of the pending deadlines and trial dates.
+Upon the filing of the notice, the withdrawing attorney will be terminated from the case.

-(c) Withdrawal When the Party Will Be Left Without Representation.
+(c) Withdrawal When Party Will Be Left Without Representation.

-- (1) No attorney will be permitted to withdraw as attorney of record in any pending action, thereby leaving a party without representation, except upon submission of: - (A) A Motion to Withdraw as Counsel in the form prescribed by the court that includes (i) the last known contact information of the moving attorney's client(s), (ii) the reasons for withdrawal, (iii) notice that if the motion is granted and no Notice of Substitution of Counsel has been filed, the client must file a Notice of Appearance within twenty-one (21) days after entry of the order, unless otherwise ordered by the court, (iv) notice that, pursuant to DUCivR 83-1.3, no corporation, association, partnership, limited liability company, or other artificial entity may appear pro se, but must be represented by an attorney who is admitted to practice in this court, and (v) certification by the moving attorney that the motion was sent to the moving attorney's client and all parties; and
+- (1) No attorney will be permitted to withdraw as attorney of record in any pending action, thereby leaving a party without representation, except upon submission of: - (A) A Motion to Withdraw as Counsel in the form prescribed by the court that includes (i) the last known contact information of the moving attorney's client(s), (ii) the reasons for withdrawal, (iii) notice that if the motion is granted and no Notice of Substitution of Counsel has been filed, the client must file a notice of appearance within twenty-one (21) days after entry of the order, unless otherwise ordered by the court, (iv) notice that pursuant to DUCivR 83-1.3, no corporation, association, partnership, limited liability company or other artificial entity may appear pro se, but must be represented by an attorney who is admitted to practice in this court, and (v) certification by the moving attorney that the motion was sent to the moving attorney's client and all parties; and

-- (B) A proposed Order Granting Motion to Withdraw as Counsel in the form prescribed by the court stating that (i) unless a Notice of Substitution of Counsel has been filed, within twenty-one (21) days after entry of the order, or within the time otherwise required by the court, the unrepresented party shall file a notice of appearance, (ii) that no corporation, association, partnership, limited liability company or other artificial entity may appear pro se, but must be represented by an attorney who is admitted to practice in this court, and (iii) that a party who fails to file such a Notice of Substitution of Counsel or Notice of Appearance may be subject to sanctions, pursuant to Fed.
-R. Civ.
-P. 16(f)(1), including but not limited to dismissal or default judgment. - (2) No attorney of record will be permitted to withdraw after an action has been set for trial unless (i) the Motion to Withdraw as Counsel includes a certification signed by a substituting attorney indicating that such attorney has been advised of the trial date and will be prepared to proceed with trial; (ii) the application includes a certification signed by the moving attorney's client indicating that the party is prepared for trial as scheduled and is eligible pursuant to DUCivR 83-1.3 to appear pro se at trial; or (iii) good cause for withdrawal is shown, including without limitation, with respect to any scheduling order then in effect. - (3) Withdrawal may not be used to unduly prejudice the non-moving party by improperly delaying the litigation.
+- (B) A proposed Order Granting Motion to Withdraw as Counsel in the form prescribed by the court stating that (i) unless a Notice of Substitution of Counsel has been filed, within twenty-one (21) days after entry of the order, or within the time otherwise required by the court, the unrepresented party shall file a notice of appearance, (ii) that no corporation, association, partnership, limited liability company or other artificial entity may appear pro se, but must be represented by an attorney who is admitted to practice in this court, and (iii) that a party who fails to file such a Notice of Substitution of Counsel or Notice of Appearance may be subject to sanction pursuant to Federal Rule of Civil Procedure 16(f)(1), including but not limited to dismissal or default judgment. - (2) No attorney of record will be permitted to withdraw after an action has been set for trial unless (i) the Motion to Withdraw s Counsel includes a certification signed by a substituting attorney indicating that such attorney has been advised of the trial date and will be prepared to proceed with trial; (ii) the application includes a certification signed by the moving attorney's client indicating that the party is prepared for trial as scheduled and is eligible pursuant to DUCivR 83-1.3 to appear pro se at trial; or (iii) good cause for withdrawal is shown, including without limitation, with respect to any scheduling order then in effect. - (3) Withdrawal may not be used to unduly prejudice the non-moving party by improperly delaying the litigation.